Shane Boyd: Baltimore Brigade

 On May 22, 2017, Boyd and Brandon Thompkins were traded to the Baltimore Brigade for claim order positioning and future considerations.
 He started the team's final game of the regular season, completing 18 of 32 passes for 228 yards and four touchdowns in a 41–35 loss to the Washington Valor.
 He also started the team's playoff game, completing 21 of 33 passes for 324 yards, seven touchdowns and one interception in a 69–54 loss to the Philadelphia Soul.
 He rushed for another touchdown.

+Boyd was assigned to the Brigade for the 2018 season on March 20, 2018.
+He did not throw any passes in 2018; his only statistic being one assisted tackle.
+He was named the team's most inspirational player.

-On April 1, 2019, Boyd was again assigned to the Brigade.
+On April 1, 2019, Boyd was assigned to the Brigade again.
+He threw for a career-high 2,389 yards and 46 touchdowns during his final season of pro football.